Dina's Guide to Jewish Seattle

 Mercaz Seattle

 Mercaz is a Modern Orthodox welcoming, growing "startup minyan" that meets on Shabbat and for other special events.
-It's got a homey feel (it meets in a community member's basement) and a significant proportion of young professionals and families.
+It's got a homey feel (it meets outdoors/in a community member's basement) and a significant proportion of young professionals and families.
 Mercaz is known for its musical melave malkas and retreats such as the yearly Shavuoton.

 Congregation Shaarei Tefilah Lubavitch